captbaritone/jordaneldredge.com/_posts/2015-03-09-how-winamp2-js-loads-native-skins-in-your-browser.md

-A remarkable confluence of lucky breaks and clever hacks combine to allow [Winamp2-js]({{ site.url }}/projects/winamp2-js/) to do what, I think, is it's most impressive feat: load any native Winamp 2 skin ever made, all within the limitations of your browser.
+A remarkable confluence of lucky breaks and clever hacks combine to allow [Winamp2-js]({{ site.url }}/projects/winamp2-js/) to do what, I think, is its most impressive feat: load any native Winamp 2 skin ever made, all within the limitations of your browser.

 This is the story of how we get from dragging in a binary .wsz skin file to